Catalogue description Records created and acquired by the Natural History Museum, London

 The British Museum (Natural History), as it was now known, consisted of a Director, a tiny administrative staff, and the departments of Botany, Geology, Mineralogy and Zoology.
 The development of insect studies led to the creation of the Department of Entomology in 1913.
 Lionel Walter, second Baron Rothschild (1868-1937) bequeathed his Zoological Museum and collections at Tring to the Trustees in 1937.
 Tring Museum now houses the Birds Division, the ornithological research collections of the Natural History Museum and the Ornithology and Rothschild Libraries.

 The British Museum (Natural History)'s growing independence was marked by the British Museum Act of 1930 which transferred responsibility for care and custody of the collections from the Principal Librarian in Bloomsbury to the Director.
 It continued to be administered by the Trustees of the British Museum until the British Museum Act 1963 when it became independent, with its own governing body of twelve trustees.
-In 1965 ministerial responsibility for the Museum's finances was transferred from the Treasury to the Department of Education and Science and thence to the Office of Arts and Libraries now the Department of Culture, Media and Sport in 1987.
+In 1965 ministerial responsibility for the Museum's finances was transferred from the Treasury to the Department of Education and Science and thence to the Office of Arts and Libraries now the Department for Culture, Media and Sport in 1987.

 Originally formed as the Natural History departments of the British Museum, the Museum became a separate entity through the British Museum Act 1963.
 Still known after that time as the British Museum (Natural History), it officially became the Natural History Museum through the Museums and Galleries Act 1992.